Half-Life-2-Mods-Speedrun-List/HL2-mods-speedrun-hub/README.md

 ```
 $ ~/server npm install
 ```
-3. Set up the environment variables required for database configuration.
+3. Set up the environment variables required for database configuration by copying `.env.example` to `.env` and setting the values.
 4. Run the database container
 ```
 $ ~/server docker-compose up -d